Email Marketing

 Email marketing is a powerful and effective way to connect with your audience.

 Bringing it home, consider your own experiences.
-How often do you get updates on the things you care about via email?
+For example, how often do you get updates on what you care about via email?

-From newsletters to the latest election news or COVID-19 vaccine development, promotions and Black Friday sales, to communications with co-workers, colleagues, family, and friends, email is pretty much the go-to for most people on a daily basis, if not multiple times throughout each day.
+From newsletters to the latest election news or COVID-19 vaccine development, promotions, and Black Friday sales to communications with co-workers, colleagues, family, and friends, email is the daily go-to for most people, and many check their email multiple times daily.

-Easy, effective, and inexpensive, email marketing lets businesses and organizations reach their targeted audience at the right time and at a far more cost-effective strategy than other forms of traditional direct marketing.
+Easy, effective, and inexpensive email marketing lets businesses and organizations reach their targeted audience at the right time with the right message and a far more cost-effective strategy than other forms of traditional direct marketing.

-According to the Direct Marketing Association (DMA), for every $1 spent, email marketing generates $40 in ROI.
+The Direct Marketing Association (DMA) says that for every $1 spent, email marketing generates $40 in ROI.

 Now, that’s a number I can get behind.